-The four-day break is just around the corner folks, and every year we always promise ourselves that we’re going to be super organised.
-But more often than not it ends up being a bit of a mad rush to stock up on groceries, and grab those few extra bits and bobs before you leave.
+The four-day break is just around the corner folks!
+Every year we promise ourselves that we’ll be super organised.
+More often than not though, it ends up being a bit of a mad rush to stock up on groceries and grab those few extra bits and bobs before we leave…

 Pitching your tent at home gives you the chance to see if there is any damage or bits missing.
 Image: The O’Hara Family